VISmodding/VIS-DMG-2.0/FAQs.md

 ## Has mainboard protection?

-Yes, there are resettable fuses in series to the battery, the DC line, and the unregulated voltage for the original LCD.
+Yes, there are resettable fuses in series to the battery and the DC lineD.
 In addition, also the boost converter and the LDO limit the current on the various lines.